Canton Synchronization Domain on Fabric

 Synchronization

 Fabric’s ordering service establishes a total-order of transactions within a channel.
-A Canton domain is based on a single channel.
+A Canton sync domain is based on a single channel.

 Transparency